hashb/chenna.me/micropub_jekyll/README.md

 The binary automatically loads `.env` from the current working directory.
 Existing shell environment variables still take precedence.

 `REPO_PATH` should point at a dedicated checkout with a configured upstream branch.
 The service now fast-forwards that checkout and refuses local divergence instead of resetting it away.

+`HONOR_CREATE_POST_STATUS` is disabled by default because iA Writer's Micropub integration creates new drafts.
+Leave it disabled if you want iA Writer posts to go live immediately; enable it only if you want create requests with `post-status=draft` to become Jekyll drafts.

 If the Micropub service is hosted on a different public URL than the site itself, keep `SITE_URL` set to the canonical site URL and set `ENDPOINT_URL` to the Micropub host.
 For example, `SITE_URL=https://chenna.me` and `ENDPOINT_URL=https://micropub.chenna.me`.